When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Multiple people have developed the camera throughout history.
 However, Joseph Nicéphore Niépce, a

-French inventor developed the camera that has become overly popular today in around 1816.
-Niépce took the inaugural photo on a basic using silver chloride-coated paper.
+A French inventor developed the camera, which became popular around 1816.
+Niépce took the inaugural photo on a basic camera using silver chloride-coated paper.

-Niépce’s first photo that he took between 1826 and 1827 was partly successful but he remains the inventor with the first existing photo.
+Niépce’s first photo between 1826 and 1827 was partly successful but he remains the inventor with the first existing photo.

-For this reason, he is generally recognized as the person who invented the camera.
-The photo is in the Austin University of Texas’s permanent collection.
+For this reason, he is generally recognized as the camera’s inventor.
+The photo is in the permanent collection of Austin University of Texas.

 Other People Who Played a Role in Developing the Camera

 Johann Zahn, a German author, has been acknowledged for being part of the team that invented the camera.
-He wrote extensively about camera lenses, obscuras, and telescopes.
+He wrote extensively about camera lenses, obscures, and telescopes.

 The invention of the Camera Obscura